 Scope: Monitor the Design-Builder's Project Quality Management System performance.
 Monitor the Design-Builder's on-site and off-site construction activities, including Quality Assurance and Quality Control inspections and testing.
 Monitor the Design-Builder's independent audits, internal and external audits, and participate in the Design-Builder's audits as an observer.
 Conduct Quality Management System and site surveillance audits.
 Monitor the Design-Builder's Nonconformity Tracking System, Nonconformity Reports, including Corrective Actions, and Opportunity for Improvement Log.
 Review the Design-Builder's quality documentation, including inspection and test plans, correlated check-sheets, other quality plans, and work method statements.
 Lead internal quality meetings and attend quality-related Project team and Design-Builder meetings.
-Monitor the Design-Builder's turnover documentation.
-Monthly Highlights: Reviewed the Design-Builder's quality documentation, including various quality plans and procedures, materials documentation, third-party reports, and correlated quality items in work method statements for upcoming work.
-Reviewed the City of Richmond drainage quality package including the Inspection and Test Plan and checklists.
+Monitor the Design-Builder's quality control and quality assurance activities.
+Review Design-Builder's turnover documentation.
+Monthly Highlights: Reviewed the Design-Builder's quality documentation, including various quality plans and procedures, materials documentation, turnover packages, third-party reports, and correlated quality items in work method statements.

-Continued quality monitoring of the embankment construction and drainage works.
-The Design-Builder issued three (3) new Non-Conformity Reports (NCRs) this month related to construction and one (1) related to traffic management.
-To date, there have been a total of 51 NCRs reported by the Design-Builder (eight (8) open and 43 closed).
+- Reviewed the City of Richmond drainage quality package including the Inspection and Test Plan and checklists. - Continued quality monitoring of the embankment construction and drainage works. - The Design-Builder issued one (1) new Non-Conformity Report (NCR) this month related to construction.
+To date, there have been a total of 52 NCRs reported by the Design-Builder (nine (9) open and 43 closed).
 The Province issued zero (0) NCRs this month.
 To date, there have been eight (8) NCRs issued by the Province (zero (0) open and eight (8) closed).

-Three Month Lookahead: Continue to review of the Design-Builder's quality documentation (i.e., inspection and testing plans and checklists) for upcoming work.
-Continue to review quality turnover packages as they are submitted by the Design-Builder.
-Monitor and conduct site surveillance of construction activities.
-Conduct audits of the Design-Builder's site and off-site activities, including stone column installation and piling.
-Monitor the Design-Builder's schedule of internal and external audits, including audit reports, and participate in audits as an observer.
-Monitor the Design-Builder's Non-Conformity Report tracking system, Non-Conformity Reports, and Opportunities for Improvement Log.
+Three Month Lookahead:

+- Continue to review of the Design-Builder's quality documentation (i.e., inspection and testing plans and checklists) for upcoming work. - Continue to review quality turnover packages as they are submitted by the Design-Builder. - Monitor and conduct site surveillance of construction activities. - Conduct audits of the Design-Builder's site and off-site activities, including stone column installation and piling. - Monitor the Design-Builder's schedule of internal and external audits, including audit reports, and participate in audits as an observer. - Monitor the Design-Builder's Non-Conformity Report tracking system, Non-Conformity Reports, and Opportunities for Improvement Log.